-How many times have we said this to a loved one heading out side in the winter?
+How many times have we said this to a loved one heading outside in the winter?
 After a light dusting of snow, our driveways, walkways, and parking lots can be treacherous.
-And it can happen in a second: slight slips, loss of balance and down you go on an outstretched hand.
-Immediate pain in the hand and /or wrist after this type of fall may indicate a fracture/broken wrist of a small bone in the hand.
+Accidents can happen in a second: slight slips or one loss of balance and down you go on an outstretched hand.
+Immediate pain in the hand and/or wrist after this type of fall may indicate a fracture/broken wrist of a small bone in the hand.

 Most people know immediately that they need medical attention after a fall of this nature.
-Pain and swelling become obvious as well as inability to use the hand.
-On some occasions though, especially people with a high pain threshold, as well as the severity of the fracture, people do not seek medical attention right away.
+Pain and swelling become obvious and there may be an inability to use the hand.
+On some occasions – especially when people have a high pain threshold – people do not seek medical attention right away.
 If in doubt, head to the ER.

-Annoying as a fractured wrist / hand may be at the time, it is really the better of two evils.
-It is a natural instinct, a built in reflex, for us to raise our hands whenever we are knocked off balance, this is to protect us from hitting our head, a more vital organ than the wrist.
-Unfortunately, a fall on an outstretched hand can often results in a fracture of some sort.
+Annoying as a fractured wrist or hand may be at the time, it is really the better of two evils.
+It is a natural instinct, a built in reflex, for us to raise our hands whenever we are knocked off balance.
+We do this to protect ourselves from hitting our head, a more vital organ than the wrist.
+Unfortunately, a fall on an outstretched hand can often result in a fracture of some sort.